 - Knowledge Value Mapping

 - Standards of Evidence and Evidence Grading

 - Technology Transfer

-Recommended "must reads" on logic modeling based on NIDRR grantees' frequency of requests for a copy of the article and the perceived usefulness of the article.
+Recommended "must reads" on logic modeling based on NIDILRR grantees' frequency of requests for a copy of the article and the perceived usefulness of the article.

 The Directory includes information about journals in the disability and rehabilitation research field.
 Users can browse the journal directory by alphabetical order, search by journal title or key word, or limit the search to Thomson peer-reviewed journals or open-access journals.

 Evidence-based guidelines (also called clinical practice guidelines) are intended to identify generally recommended interventions to be considered by a knowledgeable healthcare provider.

 Knowledge translation addresses the issue of utilization of evidence-based research.
 A number of models have been developed to provide guidance for KT planning by encouraging the participation of both researchers and users.

 This Registry gathers in one place systematic reviews of research studies on disability and rehabilitation topics salient to researchers, persons with disabilities, their families, and service providers.